spiritlake/ares-extras/plugins/traits/README.md

 Designed for AresMUSH 1.0

-> Note: This code has been run through its paces on a test server, but hasn't been playtested on a real game yet.
+> Note: This code has been run through its paces on a test server, but hasn't been playtested much on a real game yet.
 The first game to implement this will receive extra technical support from Faraday to iron out any bugs.

 ## Overview